JulianDeng/Data-Editor/README.md

 # Data Editor

-Implement a handy UI gadget to manage a collection of editable data.
-Expected to play with following C# features such as MVVM, WPF, Data Binding, Converter, Linq, Thread, Entity framework, etc.
+This project starts as a handy UI gadget to manage a collection of editable data.
+As development proceeds, it is expected to explore the following C# features such as MVVM, WPF, Data Binding, Converter, Linq, C# Thread, Entity framework and more.

 ## Reference

-This project is based on the following code sample maintained by Microsoft. https://github.com/microsoft/WPF-Samples
+The initial code is referencing a code sample maintained by Microsoft. https://github.com/microsoft/WPF-Samples

 ## Run the executable